Minister for Children, Disability and Equality: Overview

-The office was created in 1956 as the Minister for the Gaeltacht.
+The office was created in 1956 as the minister for the Gaeltacht.
 Its title and functions have changed several times, with the current title adopted in 2025.
 An office of minister of state for children existed from 2005 to 2011.

-Responsibility for the Gaeltacht was transferred to the Minister for Arts, Heritage and the Gaeltacht in 2011 and to the Minister for Rural and Community Development and the Gaeltacht in 2025.
+Responsibility for the Gaeltacht was transferred to the minister for arts, heritage and the Gaeltacht in 2011 and to the minister for rural and community development and the Gaeltacht in 2025.

+Responsibility for Integration was transferred to the minister for justice, home affairs and migration in 2025.